eliaskosunen/scnlib/docs/pages/migration-2-0.md

     }
     \endcode

-\section range-requirements Relaxed source range requirements
+\section m2-range-requirements Relaxed source range requirements

 The set of allowed source ranges to be given to `scn::scan` is increased in v2, compared to v1.